Skip to main content

 Cons: It's public!
 If you don't like exposing who your users are, just maintain a private list of handles/dids that are in.
 It's breakable!
 If you're clever enough to break my licenses, that’s cool, but please don't redistribute hacked versions of my work.
 An ATProto account is required.
 If they don't have one, my testers need to get an ATProto account.

 But this might not be right for you.
 If you want to keep your users secret, you’ll need to keep your own list.
 Also, it’s hackable.
-If you want to muck around in my binaries and do that, good for you, but please don’t redistribute my work.
-And finally, my users have to have an AT Protocol account, but I think no one at ATmosphere really thinks that’s a problem.
+If someone wants to dig into my binaries and do that, OK (please don’t!).
+And finally, my users have to have an AT Proto account, but I don’t think anyone at ATmosphere thinks that’s a problem.

 Let's talk! the politics of open source poke recommendations inline skating spots corporate horror stories why your programming language is better than mine favorite KEXP DJs network proxies road trip adventures what happens when you drink too much caffeine the best breeders song risks of DID:PLC fish and chips fish and chips fish and chips fish and chips urban hikes the song you’ve been looping obsessively e-bikes vs cars the band you wish you played in vegan muffins what happened when you came out your favorite coding font badshah vs honey singh kubernetes alternatives who you know at qobuz beastie boys lyrics your simple explanation of elliptic curve cryptography the best black teas microtonal sequencers PDS benchmarks making a living doing ATProto things to do in the Pacific NW